Please note that Tapas no longer supports Internet Explorer.

 The merchants gasped.
 Where they were from, ghosts were no laughing matter.

-“Oh, Water Goddess, have mercy,” Chen Yun whispered as he shuddered.
+“Oh, Water Goddess have mercy,” Chen Yun whispered as he shuddered.
 “We are in a haunted mountain.”
-Liang Fusheng and Wang Yihui clasped their hands and began muttering prayers to themselves.
+Liang Fusheng frowned while Wang Yihui clasped his hands and began muttering prayers to himself.

 “What is that?”
 Chen Yun asked.